 Pay your taxes.
 Those three little words will keep you out of the hottest of hot water since the Internal Revenue Service won’t tolerate anything less!
 And no one I know wants trouble with the IRS.
 With the US tax deadline looming, I thought I’d highlight some high profile people with tax problems in the past with one of their more memorable quotes.
 Enjoy !

-At the top of the list only because he is responsible for the IRS and by default, for making sure everyone else pays their taxes, Treasury Secretary Tim Geithner was exposed during his Senate confirmation hearings for failing to pay $35,000 in self employment taxes.
+At the top of the list only because he is responsible for the IRS and by default, for making sure everyone else pays their taxes, former Treasury Secretary Tim Geithner was exposed during his Senate confirmation hearings for failing to pay $35,000 in self employment taxes.
 Ironically, as President of the Federal Reserve Bank of New York, Geithner was required to file an annual ethics statement noting any taxes due or unpaid.
 Over several years, Geithner failed to pay Social Security taxes, even though he was advised by his employer (The Federal Reserve) to do so, signed an agreement indicating that he understood that such payments were his responsibility and received extra pay from his employer specifically for that purpose.
 Oddly enough, even though President Obama publicly said that Geithner’s accountant was responsible, Geithner blamed it on a Turbo Tax software glitch.
 No such “glitch” was ever discovered.

 The choice is between which mistake is easier to correct: underdoing it or overdoing it.— Tim Geithner May 30, 2008

 I guess when it came to HIS taxes, underdoing it was his choice.
 Too bad we don’t get the same option.